bet0x/YuriBot/README.md

 # YuriBot
-Messing with Discord bots/weeb stuff
+Messing with Discord bots/being a weeb